Pollo Asado (Grilled or Roasted)

 • Add all the marinade ingredients to a medium bowl.
 Whisk to combine and pour over the chicken.
 Seal the bag and massage with your hands to ensure all surface areas of the chicken are coated.

-• Place the bag in the refrigerator and let marinate for 1 hours to 4 hours.
+• Place the bag in the refrigerator and let marinate for up to 24 hours.

 GRILL THE CHICKEN: